 Our Swedish partner, Erica Righard, was recently interviewed by the southern Sweden daily newspaper, Sydsvenskan, on an amendment to a law on the reception of asylum seekers in Sweden.

-The interview, published on 11 October 2020 noting GLIMER Research work, is available here.
+The interview was published on 11 October 2020 noting GLIMER Research work.

 'What is at risk is not just viral contagion, but the very basis of the international refugee conventions that have shaped our post-war landscape'

 GLIMER's Principal Investigator, Nasar Meer, has written an article for The Scotsman on how the UK and other countries are using the Covid-19 outbreak as an excuse to prevent even the most vulnerable of refugees from crossing their borders.